Satisfactory Academic Progress

 • Other extenuating circumstances that result in undue hardship

-The appeal must be in writing and must be submitted along with the Satisfactory Academic Progress Appeal Form and all relevant documentation within three weeks of receiving notice of suspension.
+The appeal must be in writing and must be submitted along with the Satisfactory Academic Progress Appeal Form and all relevant documentation by the stated deadline in the notice of suspension.
 The Appeal should be addressed to the Financial Aid Appeals Committee and include the following:

 • The specific reason(s), events or circumstances that prevented meeting the academic progress requirements